Guidelines for PAR-13-220 Center for Excellence in Research on CAM (CERC)—Request for Permission to Apply

 The RPA should be e-mailed (as a single PDF document) to the scientific contact for the FOA.

-The decision on whether to allow submission of an application in response to PAR-13-220 is made by the Division of Extramural Research at NCCAM (and not by an individual program officer).
+The decision on whether to allow submission of an application in response to PAR-13-220 is made by the Division of Extramural Research at NCCAM (and not by an individual program director).
 Investigators will be informed of the decision, and if the RPA is approved, the NCCAM communiqué to that effect should be included with the cover letter that is submitted with the grant application.